W. Ross Brown, M.D., F.A.C.C.

-He is board certified in Internal Medicine and Cardiology and extensively trained in nuclear cardiology, echocardiography, arrhythmia management including pacemaker placement and the prevention/treatment of heart disease with medications, angioplasty and stent implantation.
-He is also trained in the treatment of peripheral vascular disease.
+He is board certified in Internal Medicine and Cardiology and Interventional Cardiology.
+He is extensively trained in nuclear cardiology, echocardiography, arrhythmia management including pacemaker placement and the prevention/treatment of heart disease with medications, angioplasty and stent implantation.
+He is also trained in the treatment of peripheral vascular disease including vein disorders.
 He is a member of the American College of Cardiology.

 His clinical interests include ischemic heart disease, coronary artery disease, peripheral arterial disease, acute myocardial infarction and maintaining his expertise in the latest interventional cardiovascular technology.
 He enjoys treating and educating each of his patients with the personal attention they deserve.

 Outside the hospital, Dr. Brown’s interest includes cars, sports and fitness.
 He and his wife have two young children who enjoy stethoscopes almost as much as swimming.